 Privacy concerns surrounding GPS tracking have resulted in legislation on how these tracking devices can be used.
 It's completely legal to install a GPS device on a vehicle or asset you own.
-But using a GPS tracking device on a person or someone else's vehicle or property, you need to check the current federal, state, and local laws.
-These laws change continually as new cases come up, so it's crucial to keep yourself up-to-date on changes.
+But using a GPS tracking device on a person or in someone else's vehicle, requires you to check the current federal, state, and local laws.
+These laws change continually as new cases come up, so it's crucial to keep yourself up-to-date on amendments.
 Here's what you need to know.

 Be clear and transparent about when and how you use GPS tracking data.
 If your employees don't trust or understand how you are using the data from GPS trackers, it can result in low employee morale.

-Telematics and GPS tracking work together to provide insights into the operations of your fleet.
-They are not competing systems but parts of a system.
+Telematics and GPS tracking work together to provide actionable insights into the operations of your fleet.
+They are not competing systems but parts of a complementary system.
 At the center of a telematics system is a tracking device that gathers real-time data about the vehicle's location and status.
-A telematics solution receives GPS data and sends it to central computers.
+A telematics solution receives GPS data and sends it to a central server.
 The data is then processed and turned into information that is accessed through fleet management software.

 GPS tracking is a practical tool for fleet managers for many reasons.
 GPS devices give you visibility into your fleet vehicle's locations, but that's not all.
 Here are some other key benefits of GPS tracking.

-A GPS tracking system lets you optimize your fleet's routes.
+A GPS tracking system lets you optimise your fleet's routes.
 You can easily locate your drivers and determine which is closest to a particular job.
 You can send the closest driver and reroute the rest of your vehicles if needed.
-This saves you time and money while keeping your customers happy.
+This saves you time and money, while keeping your customers happy.

-With GPS tracking and better dispatching, you can save fuel use, time and reduce emissions.
-For example, you can use GPS technology to monitor vehicle speed, a fuel-wasting behavior.
-You can coach them to encourage better driving that can save fuel.
+With GPS tracking and better dispatching, you can economise on fuel use, save time and reduce emissions.
+For example, you can use GPS technology to monitor over speeding or excessive idling, fuel-wasting behaviours.
+You can coach your drivers to encourage better driving, saving fuel.

 Installing a GPS vehicle tracker on your fleet vehicles and assets helps increase fleet security.
 If a vehicle or asset is stolen or lost, a GPS tracker can help you find and recover your stolen or lost vehicle or asset faster.
 You can even set a geofence around vehicles and assets that alert you when they leave the pre-designated area or are used off-hours.